krsrdjan/full-liferay-docker/README.md

 # full-liferay-docker
-This repo is example for complete Liferay 7.4 platform with MySQL and ES using Docker
+Example for complete Liferay 7.4 platform with MySQL and ES using Docker.

 ## build project